 We love discovering interesting, new ways to interact with people.
-Part of what we love about traveling is meeting people, but I’ll admit that sometimes we get caught in taking photos for the blog, that we miss out on connecting with people.
+Part of what we love about traveling is meeting people, but I’ll admit that sometimes we get caught up in taking photos for the blog, that we miss out on connecting with people.
 We believe we’re blessed to be a blessing, and though we don’t always live up to our expectations, our hope is always to grow in generosity day by day whether it’s through our finances or time.

 We’ve all heard inspiring stories where a complete stranger does something to help someone else out.
 Often times we only hear about the grand gestures, but it’s usually the small of acts of kindness that can change someone’s day.
 Think back to the last time a stranger gave you a compliment or even just held the door for you.
 Often times that kindness can change your outlook for the day or even become contagious so that you want to pay it forward.